Kayalvizhi02/DBMS/EX.NO.7. PL_SQL_BIGGEST NUMBER.md

-# EXP.NO 7: PL/SQL program to find biggest of three numbers
+# EXP NO 7: PL/SQL program to find biggest of three numbers
 ### DATE:
 ### AIM:
 To create PL/SQL program to find biggest of three numbers.